There are currently no items in your cart

 With more than 10,000 partners across 100 countries, Zebra Technologies provides retailers with end-to-end business solutions.
-We sat down with Tom Christodoulou, the Sales Manager and General Manager, ANZ, to discuss the impact of the local industry landscape and future for computer tech.
+We sat down with Tom Christodoulou, the Sales Director and General Manager, ANZ, to discuss the impact of the local industry landscape and future for computer tech.

 Zebra’s commitment to innovation has helped the team to evolve from a product company to an enterprise that empowers businesses with end-to-end data-driven solutions.
 At Zebra, the endeavour is to incorporate innovation into everything it does; from the design of the most sophisticated products and solutions to the way it gathers customer feedback.

 Since its inception in the ‘60s, technology has transformed incredibly.
 How has Zebra evolved with the rapidly changing times?